rodrigoadfaria/skin-detector/README.md

   A neighborhood extended method based on the combined rules.

+* neighbors_ii

+  A suplementary implementation of the neighbors method to reduce the diagonal effect and explore new techniques on neighborhood.

 ## Who do I talk to?
 ### Repo owner or admin